Lake Whitney is in North Central Texas and conveniently

 reservoir that is "waterfront" or "lakefront" is not

 physically on the water and does not have direct access.
 Lake Whitney Marina @

 Juniper Cove sits on sixty acres and two miles of shoreline

 of government land.
-We offer direct access to the water via
+We have direct access to the lake via

 two boat ramps.